 Francis Shin is an author and analyst in international and public affairs, as well as a dual PhD candidate in war studies and political science at King’s College London and the National University of Singapore (respectively).
-He specializes in great power competition, global governance, and grand strategy, with a particular focus on geoeconomics, democratic resilience, and other emerging domains in hybrid warfare.
+He specializes in great power competition, global governance, and grand strategy, with a particular focus on geoeconomics and financial crime, democratic resilience, and other emerging domains in hybrid warfare.

 He holds a Master of International Affairs degree from the Graduate Institute of International and Development Studies in Geneva, where his dissertation was on the growing role of the Society for Worldwide Interbank Financial Telecommunications (SWIFT) network in international sanctions regimes.

-Shin was previously a researcher at the Atlantic Council and the Future of Financial Intelligence Sharing, a research partnership with the Royal United Services Institute’s Centre for Finance and Security Studies (now called the Centre for Finance and Security).
+Shin was previously a researcher at the Atlantic Council and the Royal United Services Institute.
 Shin has also worked at the Center for a New American Security and the United Nations Office at Geneva.